jpbrucker/BLE_HID/doc/HIDService.md

 ### Android

 Android may be running either Bluez (see Linux), or the custom BlueDroid implementation.
 Either way, all initial tests succeeded: HID keyboard and mouse over BLE worked great.
+You should be able to just connect to HID devices from the bluetooth configuration panel.

 ### Linux

 [Bluez][bluez] is the way to go on Linux.
 Bluetooth support up until version 4.2 is in the Kernel, and userspace implementation depends on the distribution.

-On Archlinux, for instance, systemd launches the Bluetooth deamon, which communicates with the kernel driver.
+On Archlinux, for instance, systemd launches the Bluetooth daemon, which communicates with the kernel driver.
 Any client can then send commands using dbus.
 One such client is bluetoothctl, another is blueman.